kevintine/Fantasy-BBall-App/README.md

 2: For now, pull data from txt files to fill out players and teams.
 3: Take player names and search them up on basketball reference for specific stats.
 4: Add player totals and display overall team stats.
-5: Put it on a website to get a minimum working product.